 The Recreation and Culture department is still experiencing staffing deficiencies and will continue our efforts to provide exceptional services and programming to the community.
 Our team is available to answer questions and we can be reached at 250-489-0220.

 COVID-19 Vaccine Clinics

-To get first or second doses of the COVID-19 vaccine, drop into any of Interior Health’s clinics across the East Kootenay.
-Get a full list of clinic locations, including pop-up clinics, dates and hours here - https://news.interiorhealth.ca/news/covid-19-immunization-clinics/.
+To get first, second or booster doses of the COVID-19 vaccine, drop into any of Interior Health’s clinics across the East Kootenay.
+Get a full list of clinic locations, including pop-up clinics, dates and hours here - https://www.interiorhealth.ca/health-and-wellness/disease-outbreaks/covid-19/immunization-clinics.
 For general non-health related information about COVID-19, please call 1-888-COVID19 (1-888-268-4319).